jasonkneen/ti-html2as/README.md

 ![screencast](screencast.gif)

 ## Usage
 A packaged *CommonJS* module can be found via [Releases](https://github.com/fokkezb/ti-html2as/releases).
+Follow the guide on [Using a Module](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) or use gitTio:

+	gittio install nl.fokkezb.html2as

 The module exports a single function that takes an HTML string and a callback to receive an error or [Ti.UI.iOS.AttributedString](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.UI.iOS.AttributedString) object.